 In other words, to be free is to take ownership of what goes on between your ears, to be autonomous in thoughts first and actions second.
 Your freedom to act a certain way can be taken away from you – but your attitude about your circumstances cannot – making one’s freedom predominantly an internal construct.

 On the other hand, “liberty” is predominantly an external construct.
 It’s the state of being free within society from oppressive restrictions imposed by authority on one’s way of life, behavior, or political views.
+Find reputable kitchen designers at CPP Kitchen & Bath in Cape Cod.
 The ancient Stoics knew this (more on that in a minute).
 So did the Founding Fathers, who wisely noted the distinction between negative and positive liberties, and codified that difference in the U.S. Constitution and Bill of Rights.

 The distinction between negative and positive liberties is particularly important, because an understanding of each helps us understand these seminal American documents (plus it explains why so many other countries have copied them).
 The Bill of Rights is a charter of negative liberties – it says what the state cannot do to you.
 However, it does not say what the state must do on your behalf.
+House painting in Ireland is a task that requires both skill and precision, that’s why at http://www.painterly.ie, we pride ourselves on providing a professional service that ensures your home is looking its best.
 This would be a positive liberty, an obligation imposed upon you by the state.